 Several countries have banned produce and milk from Japan's nuclear crisis zone and are monitoring Japanese seafood over fears of radioactive contamination.

 OVERSHADOWING RELIEF EFFORT

-The drama at the plant has overshadowed a relief and recovery effort from the magnitude 9.0 quake and the huge tsunami it triggered that left more than 27,100 people dead or missing in northeast Japan.
+The crisis at the plant, 240 km (150 miles) north of Tokyo, has overshadowed a relief and recovery effort from the magnitude 9.0 quake and the huge tsunami it triggered on March 11 that left more than 27,100 people dead or missing in northeast Japan.

-(Additional reporting by Kiyoshi Takenaka, Chizu Nomiyama, Elaine Lies and Shinichi Saoshiro in Tokyo, Phil Smith in Otsu, Jon Herskovitz in Kamaishi, Gerard Wynn in London and Alister Doyle in Oslo; Writing by John Chalmers; Editing by Dean Yates)
+(Additional reporting by Kiyoshi Takenaka, Chizu Nomiyama, Shinichi Saoshiro and Phil Smith in Tokyo, Jon Herskovitz in Kamaishi; writing by Bill Tarrant; editing by)